replit/kaboom/README.md

 ```

-if you don't feel like using kaboom's abstraction systems, can always use it like p5.js or love2d with stateless immediate mode APIs
+If you don't feel like using kaboom's abstraction systems, can use kaboom like a p5.js or love2d with immediate mode APIs

 ```js
 const k = kaboom();